htotoo/ESP32-Portapack/README.md

   - Meshtastic support. (functions not yet decided for it)

 ### Standalone apps
-If you connect this module to H4 / PortaRF via I2c, the module will supply additional apps for it.
+The module will supply additional apps for PortaX devices.
 Check the list in the [Wiki](https://github.com/htotoo/ESP32-Portapack/wiki/Apps-over-I2C)

 Suggest in Issues if you get any ideas.